arjunpk/gsd-test/README.md

 ## Car

-This class holds details of a single Car
+This class holds details of a single Car.
+This addresses requirement 1.a
 ### Fields
 - id - An auto generated unique id
 - vin - VIN(Vehicle Identification Number) of the car. **This field is mandatory**